nehalsoni23/Advanced-Lane-Lines-Finding/writeup_template.md

 3. I choose 9 windows to be fit in the image and find height of single window with dividing total height of warped image by window. i.e `window_height = np.int(binary_warped.shape[0]/nwindows) -> 720/9 = 80`

-4.

-Then I did some other stuff and fit my lane lines with a 2nd order polynomial kinda like this:
+4. The pixel limit is set to 50 `minpix = 50`.
+So if in one window there are less than 50 pixels found, the base position for life and right lane will be recentred.

+5. To find lane pixels on each of the 9 windows for loops is written which will first set the window's height and width.
+I have written the values of indexes for first window which starts from bottom of the image.
+Non-zero indexes are found within that window using numpy's nonzero function.
+Then after comparing number of pixels found in left and right side of image is being compare to `minpix` and 4th step is evaluated.

+6. Once the loop is over each window's left and right nonzero indexes are concatenated.
+From all nonzero indexes of left/right lane indexs found from each of the windows are extracted.
+From those data second degree polynomial constants are found using numpy's `polyfit` function.

+Then I filled the green color to window's area and highlighted the lane lines found with red  and blue color respectively as shown in an image below:

 ![alt text][image7]

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

-I did this in lines # through # in my code in `my_other_file.py`
+The code for finding radius of curvature is written in function `curvature_offset()` in code cell 6.
+First of all meter per pixels in x and y dimensions is being measured with the help of actual height and weight.
+Then new polynomial constants are found for new dimension for real world space.
+After that with the help of equation given in `Measuring Curvature` lesson curvature and vehicle offset are found.

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

-I implemented this step in lines # through # in my code in `yet_another_file.py` in the function `map_lane()`.
+I implemented this step in function `draw_lane()`.
 Here is an example of my result on a test image:

 ![alt text][image8]